 - Running internal surveys with trained staff

-- Questions are extremely simple (yes/no with obvious single selection)
+- Questions are extremely simple (yes/no with an obvious single selection)

-- You've tested thoroughly and confirmed no confusion
+- You have tested thoroughly and confirmed there is no confusion

 Examples of effective help text

-Instead of removing help text, consider these clear instructions:
+Instead of removing help text entirely, consider replacing it with concise, clear instructions:

 - "Mark one box with X"